saiqulhaq/saiqulhaq/_posts/2023-05-26-how-to-create-an-executable-test-case-for-rails-issues.md

 ### Understanding the `gem` and `main` Templates

-The distinction between the `gem` and `main` templates might be confusing for Rails beginners, so let's break it down:
+The distinction between the `gem` and `main` templates might be confusing for Rails Level Beginners, so let's break it down:

 -   `gem` templates are used for testing issues with the released version of Rails.
 If you're experiencing a problem with a Rails gem you've installed via RubyGems, you'll want to use the `gem` template.